betty2002o/BudgetPlanner/README.md

 ## Running the Application

-From the server folder, run frontend and backend concurrently: npm run dev:all
+From the root folder, run both frontend and backend concurrently: npm run dev

 ## Optional: Seed Database